chriskrycho/v5.chriskrycho.com/site/journal/2023/Good News God does not change.md

 This text tells us that is exactly backwards.
 As I put it to my daughters a couple minutes ago: the good news it that God is *not* like me.
 He is not patient one day and irritable the next.
 He is not kind one day and harsh the next.
 He is not unpredictable.
 He is the same.

 Crucially, he is the same in his *goodness*.
 He is wholly good, and he is reliably good.
 He is who he is, all the time, 100% of the time.
 That makes God himself the good news.
-The message is: “God is good.”
-And the message is: so *knowing* God is very, very good.
+Because he is good, always.